-Fever is an elevation in the body temperature which is above the normal temperature
+Fever is an elevation in the body temperature above the normal range.

 Different Types of Fever in Adults